Shekel

 A shekel or sheqel (𒅆𒅗𒇻; 𐎘𐎖𐎍, שקל, plural שקלים, 𐤔𐤒𐤋) is an ancient Mesopotamian coin, usually of silver.
-A shekel was first a unit of weight—very roughly 11 grams (0.35 ozt)—and became currency in ancient Tyre, Carthage and Hasmonean Judea.
+A shekel was first a unit of weight of a value that varied over time and by issuing authority.
+It was also used in ancient Tyre, Carthage, Philistia and Hasmonean Judea.

 Name

 The word shekel is based on the triliteral Proto-Semitic root ṯql, cognate to the Akkadian šiqlu or siqlu, a unit of weight equivalent to the Sumerian gin2.
 Use of the word was first attested in c.
 2150 BC under the reign of Naram-Sin of Akkad, and later in c.
 1700 BC in the Code of Hammurabi.
 The Hebrew reflex of the root šql is found in the Hebrew words for "to weigh" (shaqal), "weight" (mishqal) and "consideration" (shiqqul).
 It is cognate to the Aramaic root tql and the Arabic root ṯql (ث ق ل, in words such as thiqāl "weight", thāqil "heavy" or mithqal, a unit of weight).
-The famous writing on the wall in the Book of Daniel includes a cryptic use of the word in Aramaic: "Mene, mene, teqel, u-farsin".
+The famous writing on the wall in the Book of Daniel includes a cryptic use of the word in Aramaic: "Mene, mene, teqel, u-farsin" (count, count, weigh, and ration).

 Shekel came into the English language via the Hebrew Bible, where it is first used in Genesis 23.

 The term "shekel" has been used for a unit of weight, around 9.6 or 9.8 grams (0.31 or 0.32 ozt), used in Bronze Age Europe for balance weights and fragments of bronze that may have served as money.

 History

 The earliest shekels were a unit of weight, used as other units such as grams and troy ounces for trading before the advent of coins.
 The shekel was common among western Semitic speakers.
-Moabites, Edomites, and Phoenicians used the shekel, although proper coinage developed very late.
+Israelites, Moabites, Edomites, and Phoenicians used the shekel, although proper coinage developed very late.
 Carthaginian coinage was based on the shekel and may have preceded its home town of Tyre in issuing proper coins.

 Coins were used and may have been invented by the early Anatolian traders who stamped their marks to avoid weighing each time used.
 Herodotus states that the first coinage was issued by Croesus, King of Lydia, spreading to the golden Daric (worth 20 sigloi or shekel), issued by the Achaemenid Empire and the silver Athenian obol and drachma.
 Early coins were money stamped with an official seal to certify their weight.
 Silver ingots, some of them with markings, were issued.
 Later authorities decided who designed coins.